TISUnion/Carpet-TIS-Addition/README.md

 This tracker is mostly used to debug mobfarms.
 It aims to track the process from mob starting affecting the mobcap to mob being removed from the mobcap.
 The spawning tracking part of it doesn't cover every kind of mob spawning reasons

 Other than being removed from the world, if a mob becomes persistent for the first time like nametagged or item pickup, it will be marked as removal too.
-If the mob spawns
+If a mob doesn't count towards the mobcap when it spawns, it will not be tracked

+This tracker also tracks lifetime of items and xp orbs from mob and block drops as an additional functionality.
+Note that it doesn't track all item / xp orb spawning, so you'd better have a test before actually using it

 Adding a `realtime` suffix to the command will turn the rate result from in-game time based to realtime based